 Remember, the Chinese love to be casually smart.
 So, carry something casually smart.

 Chinese are conservative so ladies don’t wear clothes that are so revealing.
 Although they don’t question foreigners but try not to be offensive.

-Are you visiting during summer?
+Are you visiting during the summer?
 Carry along the hats, umbrellas or sunglasses to use.

 - Carry bikinis if you intend to go to the beach.
 They are not easily accessible.

 - Trousers are a must-have especially if you will go to the temples.
 They don’t allow even women in dresses to go to the temples.

 - Carry your underwear since buying them here may be tricky especially if you are not slim.
 Chinese ladies are slim.